jeffThompson/CreativeProgramming2/Week00_RampUp/README.md

 # RAMP UP: HISTORICAL CODE RE-CREATIONS

 ### TLDR
+* Due January 26 at the start of class
 * Make a sketch that re-creates an early piece of code-based art
-* Use `p5.js` Editor, running full-size in the browser, with a citation to the original
+* Export as a `PDF`, laser print at 7x7" along with a print of the original
-* Due Feb 11 by 11am EST
-* Upload link to code in Canvas
 * Watch the [Vera Molnar interview](https://vimeo.com/273642211) and post a response to Canvas

 ***

 ### ASSIGNMENT
 This week's assignment is a way to get us started writing code again as well as connect with early practitioners in the field of creative computation.
 You should find a piece of code-generated artwork made prior to 1980 (see below for some artists/places to look) and make a re-creation of that piece using `p5.js`.
-(If you have only used the Java version of Processing, check out the tutorials link below for a quickstart guide to `p5.js`.
-Nearly everything is the same with a few minor differences.)
+We'll be printing these, so if you pick an animation or interactive piece, have your sketch output a representative frame.

 Think about this process as a mix between observational drawing, cosplay, and forensics: looking super carefully at every detail, trying to make the closest possible re-creation you can.
-Get really picky about details like size, composition, spacing, line thickness, margins, and color.
+Get really picky about things like size, composition, spacing, line thickness, margins, and color.
 There will be places where you have to make best-guess decisions.
 For pieces that involve randomness there's no need for your output to be identical to the original, but your code should generate a very similar result.
 Try to include comments in your code where you've had to make difficult decisions or to note things you figured out in the original.

 > So, what is a code-generated artwork?
 In this case, it means a piece whose imagery was created using custom code.
 The final form of that work might be a film, a plotter drawing, etc but the primary tool for creating the piece should be code.
 If you find a piece you like and aren't sure, just send me a note.